-The good news is, the outdoor hospitality market has revolutionised in Abu Dhabi over the past 18 months with the opening of several glamping options, both around the city, in the desert and in the historic city of Al Ain.
+The good news is the outdoor hospitality market has revolutionised in Abu Dhabi over the past few years with the opening of several glamping options, both around the city, in the desert and in the historic city of Al Ain.

 Abu Dhabi Glamping

-Nearby city destinations and further afield you can find these glamping options where all the hard work has been done for you in putting up the tent, plus a few luxury extras thrown in:
+Nearby city destinations and further afield, you can find these Aby Dhabi glamping options where all the hard work has been done for you in putting up the tent, plus a few luxury extras are thrown in:

-Sitting incredibly close to the city in the newly developed Al Hudayriat Island (off Abu Dhabi island’s west coast) you’ll find Bab Al Nojoum.
-Operated by Mawarid Hotels and Hospitality this glamping site has something for all levels of glampers on the beachfront.
+Operated by Mawarid Hotels and Hospitality, this glamping site has something for all levels of glampers on the beachfront.
 From a luxury two-floor offering with its own pool and private beach frontage, through to standard tents and luxury tents, even campervans!

-Expect bonfire areas and BBQ facilities, as well as a beach cinema, restaurant, juice bar, food outlets and a kayak hire centre.
+Expect bonfire areas, BBQ facilities, a beach cinema, a restaurant, a juice bar, food outlets, and a kayak hire centre.

 How much does it cost?
-There are various glamping and on-site tent camping options available to suit your group size and level of luxury!
-Pricing starts from 150 AED weekdays / 200 AED weekends.
-Inquiry direct for pricing on your dates from these options:
+Various glamping and on-site tent camping options are available to suit your group size and level of luxury!
+Pricing starts from 300 AED on weekdays.
+Inquire direct for pricing on your dates from these options:

-Duplex tent: Family groups up to 4 can enjoy their own private plunge pool, fully equipped kitchen, 2 queen-sized beds and a private bathroom with AC.
+- Duplex tent: Family groups of up to 4 can enjoy their own private plunge pool, fully equipped kitchen, two queen-sized beds and a private bathroom with AC.

-Chalet Tent: These spacious tents include a mini kitchen, dining table and chairs, terrace and a plunge pool.
-Accommodation is 1 queen-sized bed, 2 singles and a queen mattress allowing groups up to 6.
+- Chalet Tent: These spacious tents include a mini kitchen, dining table and chairs, terrace and a plunge pool.
+Accommodation is one queen-sized bed, two singles and a queen mattress, allowing groups of up to 6.
 Enjoy a private bathroom and AC.

-Beachside Camping: Several on-site tent options exist with shared bathrooms per cluster.
-Campsites also share a BBQ area and picnic tables and seating are spotted around.
-Al Najm tents suit 2 campers, while Al Helal can fit 4 and Al Badr fit 6.
-Wave tents for 2 are located right on the beachfront.
+- Beachside Camping: Several on-site tent options exist with shared bathrooms per cluster.
+Campsites also share a BBQ area, and picnic tables and seating are spotted around.
+Al Najm tents suit two campers, while Al Helal can fit four and Al Badr fit six.
+Wave tents for two are located right on the beachfront.

-You need to provide your own sleeping bags but mattresses and towels can be provided.
-Note air mattresses over ground mats will reduce your tent capacity, you book these in addition to your tent.
+You need to provide your own sleeping bags, but mattresses and towels can be provided.
+Note that air mattresses over ground mats will reduce your tent capacity; you book these in addition to your tent.

 Where to find it: Al Hudayriyat Island, Abu Dhabi, accessible in a standard vehicle.